dhubler/bartend/README.md

 You really shouldn't power-off Pi w/o shutting down gracefully or you risk corrupting SD card.
 Switch to read-only filesystem or add a powerdown button.

-Weighing scale.
-I started working on augmenting pumps with a scale that would allow you to pour liquids that were not attached to pumps.
-I never completed the integration of the hardware for the scale.

 ## Background

 This is a functional project, a hobby and an example application of [FreeCONF](https://github.com/freeconf) libary.

 ## Support/Questions

-You can contact if you have any comments for suggestions.
+You can contact me if you have any comments for suggestions.

 * email: douglas@hubler.us
-* twitter: @dhubler